Thrush (Candidiasis)—Child Care and Schools

 • Incubation period: Unknown.

-• Contagious period: The yeast that causes thrush is widespread in the environment, normally lives on the skin, and is found in the mouth and stool.
+• Contagious period: The yeast that causes thrush normally lives on the skin, in the mouth, and in stool.
 Mild infection of the lining of the mouth is common in healthy infants.
 Thrush can occur during or after antibiotic use.
 Repetitive or severe thrush could signal immune problems.

 How is it spread?